Analytical results for uncertainty propagation through trained machine learning regression models: Numerical experiments

 Having determined the sensitivity coefficient, a set of $n$ temperature values $T_i$ was then sampled at random from the defined probability distribution for temperature, which was modelled as a uniform distribution centred on the measurement with a width of $1\;K$.
 For each original spectrum $Z(T_{\textrm{ref}},f)$, a set of $n$ temperature-distorted spectra was then generated, as

 Equivalent circuit coefficients were then evaluated for each spectrum $Z(T_i,f)$ using the nonlinear least squares fitting procedure described in Section~\ref{sec:data}.

-The sample mean and covariance matrix for the equivalent circuit coefficients corresponding to each impedance spectrum was then evaluated.
+We followed the same Monte Carlo sampling approach used in~\cite{chan2022comparison}, using 1000 samples, subsequently evaluating the sample mean and covariance matrix for the equivalent circuit coefficients for each impedance spectrum.

-It should be noted that model uncertainty concerning the equivalent circuit fit was not taken into account.
-In addition, only the contribution of temperature fluctuations to the data uncertainty is accounted for in~\cite{chan2022comparison}, and all sources of uncertainty are not taken into account.
+It should be noted that model uncertainty concerning the equivalent circuit fit is not here taken into account.
+In addition, only the contribution of temperature fluctuations to the data uncertainty is accounted for in~\cite{chan2022comparison}.
 However, the work we present here is useful as a demonstration of how known data uncertainties of any kind can be explicitly accounted for in a metrology application, and our method would extend to any other sources of uncertainty that can be characterised.
 It would be interesting to extend the application of our method to other sources of uncertainty such as measurement time uncertainty and impedance meter calibration, but this would require a new campaign of experiments to be conducted.